Al-Dhahabi

-Shams ad-Dīn adh-Dhahabī (شمس الدين الذهبي), also known as Shams ad-Dīn Abū ʿAbdillāh Muḥammad ibn Aḥmad ibn ʿUthmān ibn Qāymāẓ ibn ʿAbdillāh at-Turkumānī al-Fāriqī ad-Dimashqī (5 October 1274 – 3 February 1348) was a Turkmen Athari theologian, Islamic historian and Hadith scholar.
+Shams al-Dīn al-Dhahabī (Note: Arabic: (شمس الدين الذهبي)) (Note: Full name: Shams ad-Dīn Abū ʿAbdillāh Muḥammad ibn Aḥmad ibn ʿUthmān ibn Qāymāẓ ibn ʿAbdillāh at-Turkumānī al-Fāriqī ad-Dimashqī) (5 October 1274 – 3 February 1348) was a Syrian Sunni Muslim historian, biographer, and hadith scholar.
+He authored major biographical and historical works including Siyar A'lam al-Nubala, Tadhkirat al-Huffaz, and Tarikh al-Islam.

+Among his best-known teachers and scholarly associates were al-Mizzi, al-Birzali, and Ibn Taymiyya.

 Life

-Of Turkic descent, adh-Dhahabi was born in Damascus.
-His name, Ibn adh-Dhahabi (son of the goldsmith), reveals his father's profession.
+Of Turkmen descent, al-Dhahabi was born in Damascus.
+His name, Ibn al-Dhahabi (son of the goldsmith), reveals his father's profession.
 He began his study of hadith at age eighteen, travelling from Damascus to Baalbek, Homs, Hama, Aleppo, Nabulus, Cairo, Alexandria, Jerusalem, Hijaz, and elsewhere, before returning to Damascus to teach and write.
 He authored many works and was widely renowned as a perspicuous critic and expert examiner of the hadith.
 He wrote an encyclopaedic biographical history and was the foremost authority on the canonical readings of the Qur'an.
 Some of his teachers were women.
 At Baalbek, Zaynab bint ʿUmar b. al-Kindī was among his most influential teachers.

-Adh-Dhahabi lost his sight two years before he died, leaving three children: the eldest, his daughter, Amat al-'Aziz, and his two sons, 'Abd Allah and Abu Hurayra 'Abd al-Rahman.
+al-Dhahabi lost his sight two years before he died, leaving three children: the eldest, his daughter, Amat al-'Aziz, and his two sons, 'Abd Allah and Abu Hurayra 'Abd al-Rahman.
 The latter son taught the hadith masters Ibn Nasir-ud-din al-Damishqi and Ibn Hajar, and through them transmitted several works authored or narrated by his father.

 Teachers

-Among adh-Dhahabi's most notable teachers in hadith, fiqh and aqida:
+Among al-Dhahabi's most notable teachers in hadith, fiqh and aqida: